-- If you have an existing Oracle Database Client 11g Release 2 (11.2) installed on your system, the Select Installation Mode screen is displayed.
-Select New Install to install Oracle Database Client software in to a new location. - Starting with Oracle Database 11g Release 2 (11.2.0.2), if you want to upgrade an earlier release of Oracle Database Client, then select Upgrade and follow the instructions in "Performing an In-place Oracle Database Client Upgrade" on page 1-19 - 2.
-In the Select Installation Type screen, select the type of installation that you want: Instant Client, Administrator, or Runtime and click Next. - 3.
-Starting with Oracle Database 11g Release 2 (11.2.0.2), you can use the Software Updates feature to dynamically download and apply latest updates.
-In the Download Software Updates screen, select one of the following options and click Next: - Use My Oracle Support credentials for download to download and apply the latest software updates. - Click Proxy Settings to configure a proxy for Oracle Universal Installer to use to connect to the Internet.
+Screen Recommended Action Configure Security Updates Enter your e-mail address, preferably your My Oracle Support e-mail address or user name in the Email field.
+You can select the I wish to receive security updates via My Oracle Support check box to receive security updates.
+Enter your My Oracle Support password in the My Oracle Support Password field.
+Click Next.
+Download Software Updates Starting with Oracle Database 11g Release 2 (11.2.0.2), you can use the Software Updates feature to dynamically download and apply latest updates.
+Select one of the following options and click Next : Use My Oracle Support credentials for download: Select this option to download and apply the latest software updates.
+Click Proxy Settings to configure a proxy for Oracle Universal Installer to use to connect to the Internet.
 Provide the proxy server information for your site, along with a user account that has access to the local area network through which the server is connecting.
-Starting with Oracle Database 11g Release 2 (11.2.0.3), you can enter the Proxy Realm information if required.
-The proxy realm information is case-sensitive. - Click Test Connection to ensure that your proxy settings are correctly entered, and the installer can download the updates. - Use pre-downloaded software updates to apply previously downloaded software updates. - Skip Software Updates if you don't want to apply any updates. - 4.
-The Apply Software Updates screen is displayed if you select to download the software updates or provide the pre-downloaded software downloads location.
-If you selected Use My Oracle Support credentials for download in the previous screen, then select Download and apply all updates, and click
+Starting with Oracle Database 11 g Release 2 (11.2.0.3), you can enter the Proxy Realm information if required.
+The proxy realm information is case-sensitive.
+Click Test Connection to ensure that your proxy settings are correctly entered, and the installer can download the updates.
+Use pre-downloaded software updates: Select this option to apply previously downloaded software updates.
+Skip Software Updates: Select this option if you do not want to apply any updates.